microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 - ``-fvk-stage-io-order={alpha|decl}``: Assigns the stage input/output variable
   location number according to alphabetical order or declaration order.
 See `HLSL semantic and Vulkan Location`_ for more details.
-- ``-fvk-enable-reflection``: Emits additional SPIR-V instruction to aid reflection.
+- ``-fvk-reflect``: Emits additional SPIR-V instruction to aid reflection.

 Unsupported HLSL Features
 =========================